IBM/watson-assistant-slots-intro/README.md

 The 'User Input' shows you the "input"{"text"} field, as well as come of the "context" that is mostly used for Conversation to keep track of internal state.
-Scroll Down to "Watson Understands" and look at "intents":
+Scroll Down to `Watson Understands` and look at `intents`:

 ![](doc/source/images/pizzaEX2WatsonUnderstandsOrderSize.png)

 Note that the intent for "order" is detected.
 The entity "pizza_size" is now a slot that is filled out.
-We still have 2 required slots, pizza_type and pizza_toppings.
+We still have 2 required slots, "pizza_type" and "pizza_toppings".
 The user will be prompted until these are filled out:

 ![](doc/source/images/pizzaEX3fillSlots.png)